strongbrewio/strongbrewio.github.io/_posts/2019-01-21-rxjs-patterns-conditionally-executing-work.md

 );
 ```

-Because we changed the operator, we have to make sure that every branch in the function we pass to `switchMap` must return an `Observable`.
+As you can see we changed from a `map` to a `switchMap`.
+Because we changed the operator, we have to make sure that every branch in the function we pass to `switchMap` returns an `Observable`.
 That's why we changed the `selectedItems` to `of(selectedItems)`.

 With this code, we are going to show the popup only if the condition is met.
 So we have a part of the conditional logic that we need.
 But, the overall code is not yet complete.
-The type of this `Observable` is `Observable<boolean|Array<Item>`.
+The type of the `Observable` created by the first `switchMap` is `Observable<boolean|Array<Item>`.
 And that's not what we want.
 We don't want that boolean in there.

 The last thing we need to do is check the value that we get back from the `dialog$`.
 This will return `true` if the user accepted the delay or `false` if the user denied.
 In that last case, we don't want to call the backend and this stream should stop.